martijnvv/gtmss-powerreviews/README.md

 # Power Reviews - Google Tag Manager Serverside template

 This GTM tag template allows you to track purchase events for PowerReviews.
+It is used to send order data to PowerReviews.

 * Timestamp is required to be set to Unix Timestamp format
 * The GA4 items objects is used as a default configuration to populate the product items for PowerReviews